 These days, digital marketing should be a big part of any small business marketing strategy.
 Online marketing allows you to reach a wide audience of potential customers.
 And it also gives you the chance to try out a range of marketing styles and channels at a low cost.
 But what are the best online marketing channels for small businesses?

-Regardless if you’re just getting started with digital marketing or if you want to improve your existing activities, check out my digital marketing guide for small businesses.
+Whether you’re just getting started with digital marketing or you want to improve your existing activities, check out my digital marketing guide for small businesses.
 Discover exactly what digital marketing is, what kind of channels it includes, and how you can use it to help your small business!

 What is online marketing?

 Online marketing – also known as digital marketing – takes the principles of traditional marketing and applies them to an online setting.
 Advertising and marketing messages are delivered through digital channels to promote products and services to an online audience.

 If you’ve scrolled through social media today, opened a newsletter, searched for something in Google or visited a company’s website, you’ll have no doubt seen digital marketing in action.

 Unlike traditional marketing where campaigns can be quite isolated and it can be difficult to track results, online marketing gives you access to really useful statistics.

 You can see how different online marketing channels are working together.
 And you can track exactly how many likes, clicks and sales a campaign is generating.

 Online marketing channels for small businesses and what to use them for

 There is a wide range of online marketing channels for small businesses to make use of.
 You might want to stick to one or two channels and use them really well.
 Or you can spread your marketing strategy across multiple channels and discover how they work well together.